Florence Bjelke-Petersen

-Florence Isabel Bjelke-Petersen (née Gilmour; 11 August 1920 – 20 December 2017) was an Australian politician and writer.
+Florence Isabel Bjelke-Petersen (née Gilmour; 11 August 1920 – 20 December 2017) was an Australian politician.
 She was a member of the Australian Senate from 1981 to 1993, and was the wife of the longest-serving Premier of Queensland, Sir Joh Bjelke-Petersen.
 She was styled as Lady Bjelke-Petersen upon her husband's knighthood, and was also known informally as Lady Flo.

 Early life

 Florence Isabel Gilmour was born in Brisbane, as the eldest of two daughters of James Pollock Gilmour, an accountant and company secretary, and his wife Florence Mabel (née Low).
 She was raised at the Brisbane riverside suburb of New Farm.
 She started her schooling at the New Farm State School, and later attended the prestigious Brisbane Girls' Grammar School.
 She was employed as a private secretary to the Queensland Commissioner for Main Roads when she met Johannes Bjelke-Petersen, who was then a Country Party member of the Legislative Assembly of Queensland.
-They were married on 31 May 1952.
+They were married on 31 May 1952 at the Fortitude Valley Presbyterian Church.